RobCabrera/kodin/README.md

     The Coder Mix Team
 </h1>

-First, fork this repository

-Follow instructions listed here:
+Follow instructions listed here to fork this repository and to share your changes to github.
+This way we will keep the same version of the app.

 https://help.github.com/articles/fork-a-repo/